 Completing your follow-up appointment is more important than alcohol restrictions.

-Your healthcare provider will schedule a follow-up 7-14 days after taking mifepristone.
-This appointment confirms the abortion was successful through:
+Your healthcare provider will schedule a follow-up 7–14 days after taking mifepristone.
+This appointment confirms the abortion was successful through ultrasound examination, blood tests measuring pregnancy hormone levels, and a discussion of your symptoms and recovery.

 Approximately 2–5% of medication abortions require additional treatment.
 Warning signs that warrant immediate medical attention include: